DeniskaRediska21/AI_telegram_bot/README.md

 ## Chatting with ChatGPT

-To get ChatGPT reply, write anything to bot, without any commands. **You can write in any language.**
+To get LLM reply, write anything to the bot, without any commands. **You can write in any language.**

 Chatting commands:
 + `/new` - to start a new dialogue